 We’ve asked authors of books that are going to be reviewed in the upcoming edition of the Oral History Review to answer 5 questions about why we should read them.
 In our latest installment of the series, Nathalie Huynh Chau Nguyen discusses South Vietnamese Soldiers: Memories of the Vietnam War and After

-Sharon D Raynor’s review of South Vietnamese Soldiers: Memories of the Vietnam War and After is currently available as an advance article.
+Sharon D. Raynor’s review of South Vietnamese Soldiers: Memories of the Vietnam War and After is available online.

 What’s it about and why does it matter?